How to Clean Wood Before Staining in Easy Steps + Effective Methods

 Method #1: Dust Brush

-The first method we have to remove dust is using a dust brush.
+The first method is to remove dust is using a dust brush.
 This method is ideal for corners of your wood project that are hard to reach.
 Also, using this method is easier to remove junk dust after the final sanding.

 You can use a clean and dry brush as an alternative to your dust brush.
 Then you must follow these steps to get rid of all the dust.